Quantum algebra from generalized q-Hermite polynomials: Abstract

 \section{Abstract}

-We discuss new results related to the generalized discrete $q$-Hermite II polynomials $ \tilde h_{n,\alpha}(x;q)$, introduced by Mezlini and al in 2014.
-Our aim is to give a continuous orthogonality relation, a q-integral representation and an evaluation at one of the Poisson Kernel, for these polynomials.
-Moreover, we give the raising and lowering operator algebra, corresponding to these polynomials.
-Our results generate a new explicit realization of quantum algebra $\suq$, using the generators associated with a q-deformed generalized parabose oscillator. \\ \textbf{keywords:} q-orthogonal polynomials, q-deformed algebras, harmonic oscillators. \\ \textbf{MSC(2010):} 33D45; 81R30; 81R50
+In this paper, we discuss new results related to the generalized discrete $q$-Hermite II polynomials $ \tilde h_{n,\alpha}(x;q)$, introduced by Mezlini et al. in 2014.
+Our aim is to give a continuous orthogonality relation, a $q$-integral representation and an evaluation at unity of the Poisson kernel, for these polynomials.
+Furthermore, we introduce $q$-Schr\"{o}dinger operators and give the raising and lowering operator algebra corresponding to these polynomials.
+Our results generate a new explicit realization of the quantum algebra $\mathsf{su}_{q}(1, 1)$, using the generators associated with a $q$-deformed generalized para-Bose oscillator. \\ \textbf{keywords:} $q$-orthogonal polynomials, $q$-deformed algebras, harmonic oscillators. \\ \textbf{MSC(2010):} 33D45; 81R30; 81R50.